ShogunPanda/freya/README.md

 Once you have done editing, you should execute `freya build`.
 Slides will be exported in the `dist/html` folder, along with a Netlify configuration file.

-If you want to export as JPEG and PDF you can execute `freya export`.
+If you want to export as PNG and PDF you can execute `freya export`.
 Speaker notes will be exported as separated HTML file in the same folder.

 In order to use the exporting feature you need [imagemagick](https://imagemagick.org) to be installed.